51yourdream/privacy/mathPractice/en/terms.md

 ### 4.1 Subscription Types
 We offer the following subscription options:
-- **Weekly Subscription**: 7-day auto-renewing subscription
+- **Weekly Subscription**: 7-day auto-renewal subscription
-- **Annual Subscription**: 365-day auto-renewing subscription
+- **Annual Subscription**: 365-day auto-renewal subscription
 - **Free Trial**: New users can enjoy limited-time free experience

 ### 4.2 Payment Terms
 - All subscription fees are processed through Apple App Store
-- Subscription fees are deducted from your Apple ID account upon purchase confirmation
+- Subscription fees are charged from your Apple ID account upon purchase confirmation
-- Prices may vary by region, subject to App Store displayed prices
+- Prices may vary by region, with App Store displayed prices as standard
 - All prices include applicable taxes

 ### 4.3 Auto-Renewal
-- Subscriptions will automatically renew unless you cancel at least 24 hours before the end of the current subscription period
+- Subscriptions will auto-renew unless canceled at least 24 hours before the current subscription period ends
-- Renewal fees will be charged within 24 hours before the end of the current period
+- Renewal fees will be charged within 24 hours before the current period ends
 - You can manage and cancel subscriptions in your Apple ID account settings

 ---